25 Nov Acupuncture for Intellectual Disabilities

 Are you struggling and feeling exhausted from helping your child with their special needs?

 Some of the signs and symptoms of intellectual disabilities include:

 - Lack of flexibility in his or her thinking and behaviour

-- Gastrointestinal disorders, seizures, sleep disturbances, anxiety, and phobias
+- Gastrointestinal disorders, seizures, sleep disturbances and anxiety

 - Inattention, hyperactivity and impulsivity

 - Difficulties functioning daily

 Although no cure is currently available for these conditions, Chinese Medicine and Chinese Remedial Massage can help significantly to improve their signs and symptoms.
 It is important to recognize that all individuals with intellectual disabilities are capable of learning and have the ability to live a fulfilling, happy life.
 There are an increasing amount of reports and studies showing that Acupuncture and Chinese Remedial Massage have been successful as an intervention to improve the quality of life for children with ASD, ADHD and other intellectual disabilities.